5 Mistakes to Avoid at a Craft Show

 Make sure each element surrounding your products in your craft show booth add to their value, not detract from it.
 From your tablecloth to your price tags, no detail is too small to put effort into.

-And lastly, if the space isn’t designed properly, you’ll have a hard time keeping shoppers around long enough to buy.
+If the space isn’t designed properly, you’ll have a hard time attracting shoppers and keeping them around long enough to buy.

 You need your space to be shoppable and encourage people to pick up items.
 If shoppers don’t feel comfortable touching because a fixture looks like it might fall over, or your products look too precious to touch, they won’t buy.